-The table below reflects our debt obligations under various arrangements as of September 30, 2005.
-All of the indebtedness shown below which has not subsequently been repaid is non-recourse to iStar Financial, the parent company, except that iStar Financial is the borrower under the unsecured revolving credit facility shown below; iStar Financial is the issuer of the 8.75%, 7.95%, 7.00%, 6.50%, 6.05%, 6.00%, 5.70%, 5.375%, 5.15%, 5.125%, 4.875%, and senior floating rate unsecured notes shown below; and iStar Financial has provided limited guarantees of certain subsidiary borrowings.
-Specifically, iStar Financial is a guarantor of a \$76.1 million subsidiary financing due January 2006 and a guarantor of up to \$30 million under the \$700 million secured facility due January 2007.
-In addition, iStar Financial provides guarantees under non-recourse subsidiary borrowings for customary carve-out matters such as fraud, misappropriation and voluntary bankruptcy proceedings.
+The table below reflects our debt obligations under various arrangements as of December 31, 2006.
+Substantially all of the unsecured indetedness shown below is recourse to iStar Financial Inc., our parent company. iStar Financial Inc. is a guarantor of a \$227.8 million secured subsidiary financing due August 2007 and a guarantor of up to \$30 million under the \$500 million secured facility due January 2009.
+In addition, iStar Financial Inc. provides guarantees under non-recourse subsidiary borrowings for customary carve-out matters such as fraud, misappropriation and voluntary bankruptcy proceedings.

 We are subject to a number of covenants in our borrowing arrangements.
 These covenants are both financial and non-financial in nature.
-Significant financial covenants include limitations on our ability to incur indebtedness beyond specified levels.
-Significant non-financial covenants include a requirement in some of our publicly-held debt securities that we offer to repurchase those securities at a premium if we undergo a change of control.
+Significant financial covenants include limitations on our ability to incur indebtedness beyond specified levels and a requirement to maintain specified ratios of unencumbered assets to unsecured indebtedness, although such covenants in our public debt securities are not currently operative.
+Significant non-financial covenants include a requirement in one of our publicly-held debt securities that we offer to repurchase those securities at a premium if we undergo a change of control.